R$^2$PO: Decoupling Rollout and Inference Policies for LLM Reasoning: Abstract

 \section{Abstract}

-Reinforcement learning has become a central paradigm for improving LLM reasoning.
-However, existing methods use a single policy to produce both inference responses and training optimization trajectories.
-The objective conflict between generating stable inference responses and diverse training trajectories leads to insufficient exploration, which harms reasoning capability.
-In this paper, to address the problem, we propose \textbf{\method} (\textbf{R}esidual \textbf{R}ollout \textbf{P}olicy \textbf{O}ptimization), which introduces a lightweight Residual Rollout-Head atop the policy to decouple training trajectories from inference responses, enabling controlled trajectory diversification during training while keeping inference generation stable.
-Experiments across multiple benchmarks show that \method consistently outperforms baselines, achieving average accuracy gains of \textbf{3.4\%} on MATH-500 and \textbf{1.3\%} on APPS, while also reducing formatting errors and mitigating length bias for stable optimization.
-Our code is publicly available at \href{https://github.com/RRPO-ARR/Code}{{this link}}.
+Existing reinforcement learning methods for LLM reasoning implicitly assume that the policy generating training trajectories should coincide with the one producing inference responses.
+We argue that this is a misleading inductive bias: the \emph{optimization-optimal} trajectory distribution favors informative gradients, whereas the \emph{inference-optimal} response distribution emphasizes accuracy and consistency.
+Forcing both into a single policy entangles their gradients and suppresses exploration.
+We propose \textbf{\method} (\textbf{R}esidual \textbf{R}ollout \textbf{P}olicy \textbf{O}ptimization), which attaches a lightweight Residual Rollout-Head atop the policy to decouple training trajectories from inference responses, diversifying rollouts during training while keeping inference generation intact.
+Experiments show that \method consistently outperforms baselines, with average accuracy gains of \textbf{3.4\%} on MATH-500 and \textbf{1.3\%} on APPS, alongside more diverse rollouts and reduced length bias.
+Our code is available at \href{https://github.com/RRPO-ARR/Code}{{this link}}.